Privacy Policy

 Further information on data processing by Offinea can be found in Offinea’s Privacy Policy at offinea.ch/datenschutz.

-8. Web analysis and marketing
+8. Web analysis

-Google as processor: For EU users, Google Ireland Ltd. is the contractual partner.
+Google as processor: For users in the EU, Google Ireland Ltd. is the contractual partner.
 We have concluded a data processing addendum with Google (pursuant to Art.
 28 GDPR).
 Google processes the analysis data for evaluation on our behalf.
 Google Analytics does not store directly identifying data such as names or email addresses.
 The information generated by GA4 about your use of the website is transferred to Google servers and stored there.
 This may also include servers in the USA.
 However, Google is DPF-certified (EU-U.S. & Swiss-U.S. Data Privacy Framework), so that a transfer takes place on the basis of an adequacy decision pursuant to Art.
 45 GDPR.
-In addition, we rely on the EU Standard Contractual Clauses that Google has integrated into its terms of use in order to ensure an adequate level of protection.
+In addition, we rely on the EU Standard Contractual Clauses that Google has integrated into its terms in order to ensure an adequate level of protection.

-Objection/opt-out: You can install the browser add-on to deactivate Google Analytics (available at tools.google.com/dlpage/gaoptout).
-This prevents future collection by Google Analytics on websites on which it is activated.
-Further information on data protection at Google Analytics can be found in Google’s Privacy Policy as well as in Google’s information on GA4 and privacy.
+Withdrawal/opt-out: You can withdraw your consent at any time with effect for the future by reopening the cookie settings via our website.
+In addition, you can install the browser add-on to deactivate Google Analytics, which is available at tools.google.com/dlpage/gaoptout.
+Further information on data protection at Google Analytics can be found in Google’s Privacy Policy and in Google’s information on GA4 and privacy.

 9. Rights of data subjects